3IE1/SciComp-2019/Materials/Worksheet-day2.md

 |St. John's (NL) Airport|6720|

 4. Claim which two cities you (or your group) will compare for your analyses.
-  - Use [this Google Sheet](https://goo.gl/gUWBrS) to claim a comparison for your group.
-Note that these correspond to the folders that have been created in the [Deliverables folder of our course Github repository](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables).
-You will edit the results.md file in the matching folder of the Github repo and upload your final content to it.
+  - Use [this Google Sheet](https://goo.gl/gUWBrS) to claim a comparison for your group. ***Note*** that these correspond to the folders that have been created in the [Deliverables folder of our course Github repository](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables).
+ - Find the proper folder in the Deliverables folder that corresponds to the cities that you are comparing (e.g. calgary-montreal). **This is where your group will submit their final deliverables.**
+- Within that folder, build your results page in the existing **results.md** document using the Github editor
+- Figures created in Matlab (and exported to .png files) can be uploaded to this same folder and used to host images for your results document.
+- Your final, commented script will be uploaded here, as well.

 ## A2.
 Create a data analysis plan
-1. From your **\Ec_Wx\Data** folder, identify the two files that you will use in your analyses.
+1. From your **\Ec_Wx\Data** folder, identify the two files that correspond to the stations you will use in your analyses.
   - Open the files in Excel; explore the structure of the data and the variables that are available.
+  - Note that NaNs appear in the data -- these indicate missing values.

+2. Brainstorm with your group (or collectively in the class) some questions that could be explored in these datasets.
+Ensure that you choose a range of questions that will allow you to create the tables and figures listed as the [requirements](https://github.com/3IE1/SciComp-2019/blob/master/Materials/Worksheet-day2.md#overview-and-required-deliverables) for your final analyses.

+Some questions might be:
+  - How do daily temperature trends differ between the two cities, generally?
+  - How much snowfall does each city receive in each year?
+  - How do the cities compare in terms of days per year with a temperature > 30 Celsius? <0 Celsius?
+  - Which city has the highest day-to-day temperature ranges (or swings)?
+  - What are the monthly mean, minimum, and maximum temperatures for each city?
+  - Which city is prone to higher winds?

+3. Collaborate with your group (and Jay) to work through the analyses.
+  - Refer to your [Day 2 Worksheet](https://github.com/3IE1/SciComp-2019/edit/master/Materials/Worksheet-day2.md) for instructions

+4. Locate a markdown page to show your results
+- Find the proper folder in the [github repo](https://github.com/3IE1/SciComp-2019/tree/master/Deliverables) that corresponds to the cities that you are comparing.
+- Within that folder (e.g. calgary-winnipeg), build your results page in the existing **results.md** document using the Github editor
+- Figures created in Matlab (and exported to .png files) can be uploaded to this same folder and used to host images for your results document.
+- Be sure to comment your Matlab analysis script as you go; upload it to this folder when you are finished, and link to it in your final results.

+## A3.

   - Open a new script.
 Load the station data in Matlab using the **importdata** function.
   - e.g. ```Calgary = importdata(<path to file>);```